Accident and emergency information

 - Where is the injury and how did it happen?

 If you need urgent medical treatment, the local hospital in Portsmouth is Queen Alexandra Hospital in the north of the city.
-There is an Accident and Emergency department at Queen Alexandra Hospital.
-You can also visit St Mary’s NHS Treatment Centre, where you don't need to book an appointment.
+There is an Emergency Department at Queen Alexandra Hospital

 Please contact Campus Security if you're the victim of, or witness, a crime or security incident on campus.